Musculoskeletal - Case 1

 Social History

-- Works as an office administrator, spends most of the day sitting at a desk
+• The patient works as an office administrator and spends most of his day sitting at a desk.

 Family History